 Try it.
 Click on the Finder button.
 You’ll see a Google search box.
 You can search Google or search for apps on the Chrome web store, or even search for apps you have installed on your Chromebook.

 Below it, you’ll see a list of your most used apps.
 Most models come preinstalled with a few Google apps, but you can easily uninstall these apps by clicking on it with two fingers and clicking on uninstall.

 This is the easiest and fastest way to search Google or find something within your Chromebook.

-Tip: You can use voice search as well and your Chromebook will utilize the internal microphone.
+Tip: You can use voice search as well and your device will utilize the internal microphone.
 You don’t even need to say the whole word if you’re searching for an app.
-For example, if you want to search for “Angry Birds” installed on your Chromebook, you can just say “angry” and your Chromebook will suggest “Angry Birds.”
+For example, if you want to search for “Angry Birds” installed on your Chromebook, you can just say “angry” and your laptop will suggest “Angry Birds.”
 And then you can launch it instantly and fling away.

 Another tip: You can also access this menu by using the “Finder” key.
 It’s the key with the magnifying glass, where the “caps lock” key usually is on a traditional keyboard.